-USCCA members and regular readers likely know the firearms and ammunition combinations that will be effective for self-defense against human predators.
+USCCA members and regular readers likely know the firearms and ammunition combinations that will be effective for self-defense.
 But many of us spend time outdoors, where other threats exist.

 Obviously, where you live matters.
 Wolves have made a huge comeback in recent years across the Northwest.
 Coyotes have lately been spotted in urban and suburban centers throughout the Midwest.
 Black bears can be found from Washington State to Florida, and packs of wild dogs are found everywhere — even in residential neighborhoods.